pivotal/docs-tap/tap-gui/techdocs/usage.md

           s3ForcePathStyle: false
     ```

 2. Update your installation from the `tanzu` CLI.

-If you installed Tanzu Application Platform GUI as part of the tap package (i.e. `tanzu package install tap ...`) then run:
+  * If you installed Tanzu Application Platform GUI as part of the Tanzu Application Platform package (in other words, if you installed it by running `tanzu package install tap ...`) then run:

     ```console
     tanzu package installed update tap \